What are social media risks for companies? There are basically 3 areas:

-Social Media risk planning.
+Social Media Risk Planning

 You may be new to Social Media marketing or you might be a very experienced player, but have you assessed what the risks are to your brand?

-Good strategic planning with alignment to your marketing calendar are essential, and of course having resources that cover all your tasks.
-If you have not assessed your business risks at the start of your Social Media program, then it is wise to plan a time slot to do it soon.
-One way to create a list of risks would be to use the Prince 2 approach and detail them in a register.
+Create a list of risks and detail them in a register.
 A Risk Register provides a record of identified risks relating to the program, including their status and history.
 It is used to capture and maintain information on all of the identified threats and opportunities relating to the program.
 You could go on to value the business risks, and then chart them.
 Here is an example risk register which you can download and fill in.
 There are many other models that you could use to list possible risks, so use the one you are experienced with.
-I am used to the Prince 2 approach.

-Avoiding risk
+Avoiding Risk

 Thorough planning will help to avoid risks that arise when brands move too fast to enter Social media marketing, and have not tested processes or do not have prepared or experienced resources.
 There are many models that can be used to help you get started.
 The Forrester POST system is the model I used to create my own way of working for Social media planning and execution.

 Jeremiah Owyang from the Altimeter Group created a report that describes how brands should manage many Social media accounts, and I suggest this as a more detailed alternative.
 For example, it lists choices of Social Media management systems, and ends with suggestions for roll out across a large enterprise, and a checklist.
 It is highly recommended.
-You can view this report as a slideshow here.

 Developing Risk mitigation planning and getting started.